stocker88/nextjswebsite/_posts/nvidia-nvda-buy.md

 &nbsp;

+You want things that move fast.

+&nbsp;

+But when it moves fast, it goes in all directions: you must be open to take on losses.

+&nbsp;

-If you have some investments you are not planning on touching over the next 5 years, and are aiming for a huge upside, Nvidia is the go to right now.
+However, if you want to make long term gains, have some investments you are not planning on touching over the next 5 years, and are aiming for a huge upside: Nvidia is a buy.

 &nbsp;